Skip to main content

 Fees and finance support

-This course is free to students who are already registered at the University.
+This course is free to registered students of the University.

 Apply now

-You can apply for free English for Academic Purposes (EAP) and English for Business Studies (EBS) courses if you're a current student at the University.
+You can apply for free EAP and EBS courses if you're a current student at the University.
 These courses are in-sessional modules, meaning they run during term time.

 EAP: General English for Academic Purposes

-These modules are for students from any subject.
-Most courses are designed for students who've studied English as a second or foreign language, but we also offer courses for students who've been educated in English or for whom English is their native language.
+These modules are for students from all subjects.
+Most are for if you speak English as a second or foreign language.
+We also offer courses if you've studied in English or speak English as your first language.

 EBS: English for Business Studies